Ian Rodríguez

 Ian Geoffrey Rodríguez Wright (born 28 July 2000) is a Guatemalan racing driver who is currently driving in the Formula Regional Americas Championship for Newman Wachs Racing.

 Career

 Karting

 Born in Guatemala City, Rodríguez started his karting career in 2010.
 He competed in karts for four years and won the 2012 Easykart International Grand Finals.

 Lower formulae

-In 2016 Rodríguez made his single-seater racing debut in the Italian F4 Championship with DRZ Benelli.
-In 2017, the Guatemalan won a race at Vallelunga, and after another podium in the final race of the season at Monza Rodríguez finished seventh in the drivers' standings.
+In 2016, Rodríguez made his single-seater racing debut in the Italian F4 Championship with DRZ Benelli.
+In 2017, he won a race at Vallelunga, and after another podium in the final race of the season at Monza, Rodríguez finished seventh in the drivers' standings.
 He stayed on with the team for another year of Italian F4.
 Rodríguez fell back in the championship, with ninth in the standings, however he did finish on the podium thrice that season.

-In 2019 Rodríguez made a one-off appearance in the Italian series, finishing in the points in two of the three races he competed in.
+In 2019, Rodríguez made a one-off appearance in the Italian series, finishing in the points in two of the three races he competed in.